Tap into the power of your true nature – with expert coaching.

 A high-level coaching session to turbo-charge your career

-A Career Strategy Session is the best annual tune-up for women working with or in technology.
+A Career Strategy Session is the best annual tune-up for women leaders looking to reimagine their career.
 In this 1-on-1 convo with Laurie, get clear on career next steps and what really matters to YOU.
 Strategy is often the missing piece – yet it is a pathway for an inspired life.
 Schedule time in your calendar for what might be the most pivotal conversation of your career. klsdjflsjflsdkjflsdkfjlsdkj

 A 1-on-1 coaching session to dramatically strengthen your negotiation skills